garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 3 Operational Layer.md

 This exercise walks you through the following:
 - Add a layer from a mobile map package to the 2D map
-- Add a layer from a mobile map package to the 3D scene
+- Add a scene service layer to the 3D scene

 Prerequisites:
 - Complete [Exercise 2](Exercise 2 Zoom Buttons.md), or get the Exercise 2 code solution compiling and running properly, preferably in an IDE.